 Upright heliconia are our tallest and heaviest flower.
 This beautiful stem grows wild in the mountains and parks here in Hawaii.
 We cultivate it to create the most balanced and well shaped specimens.
 It will add height to any flower arrangement.
 The stems are thick and a bit woody.
 A little care must be taken when using heliconia in flower arranging as their size and weight can overwhelm an assortment.
 See an example in our Akala Hula assortment where upright heliconia is paired nicely with a king protea.

 The heliconia bloom has a shape like a ‘lobster claw’ as they are sometimes called.
 Colors range from red to pink and yellow.

 The price is for one dozen beautiful heliconia.

 Only logged in customers who have purchased this product may leave a review.

-Hawaiian Orchid Sprays – One Dozen Farm fresh Hawaiian orchid sprays from the Big Island of Hawaii.
+Hawaiian Orchid Sprays – Ten Stems Farm fresh Hawaiian orchid sprays from the Big Island of Hawaii.
 These are the same dendrobium orchids we use for our leis and corsages.
 These long lasting sprays are 18 to 24 inches tall in white, lavender, or purple.
-We have recently added jade green orchids and sakura, an […]
+We have recently added jade green orchids and sakura, an almost […]

 Exotic Ginger and Costus We have a variety of exotic ginger and costus including beehive, Indian head, shampoo ginger and wax ginger.
 Colors include red, brown and yellow with tiny white flowers that appear over time.
 These exotic ginger are different than the red and pink ginger.
 They have compact heads in yellow, brown or […]